-- ✓ Computer monitor: Your computer monitor, either a CRT monitor or an LCD, is a suitable way to display your presentation when you're showing it to just one or two other people. - ✓ Computer projector: A computer projector projects an image of your computer monitor onto a screen so large audiences can view it. - ✓ Overhead transparencies: Overhead transparencies can be used to show your presentation using an overhead projector. - ✓ Printed pages: Printed pages allow you to distribute a printed copy of your entire presentation to each member of your audience.
-(When you print your presentation, you can print one slide per page, or you can print several slides on each page to save paper.) - ✓ 35-mm slides: For a fee, you can have your presentation printed onto 35-mm slides either by a local company or over the Internet.
+- Computer monitor: Your computer monitor is a suitable way to display your presentation when you're showing it to just one or two other people. - ▶ Big-screen TV: If you have a big-screen TV that can accommodate computer input, it's ideal for showing presentations to medium-sized audiences say 10 to 12 people in a small conference room. - ✓ Computer projector: A computer projector projects an image of your computer monitor onto a screen so large audiences can view it. - ✓ Overhead transparencies: Overhead transparencies can be used to show your presentation using an overhead projector. - ✓ Printed pages: Printed pages allow you to distribute a printed copy of your entire presentation to each member of your audience.
+(When you print your presentation, you can print one slide per page, or you can print several slides on each page to save paper.) - ✓ 35mm slides: For a fee, you can have your presentation printed onto 35mm slides either by a local company or over the Internet.
 Then, your presentation really is like a Kodak Carousel slide tray!
+It's a little old school to be sure, but some people still do it this way.